stellar/go/services/horizon/internal/docs/reference/admin.md

 To ensure that your instance of horizon is performing correctly we encourage you to monitor it, and provide both logs and metrics to do so.

 Horizon will output logs to standard out.
-Information about what requests are coming in will be reported, but more importantly and warnings or errors will also be emitted by default.
+Information about what requests are coming in will be reported, but more importantly, warnings or errors will also be emitted by default.
 A correctly running horizon instance will not ouput any warning or error log entries.

 Metrics are collected while a horizon process is running and they are exposed at the `/metrics` path.
 You can see an example at (https://horizon-testnet.stellar.org/metrics).